Axel-NCHO/ReddTok/README.md

 The Synthesizer class is used to retrieve system voices.
 For that, this applications will probably run only on windows.

-The final video has no music added, sorry 😂.
+The final video has no music added, sorry.
 Only the voice reading the text.
 You can choose your own when posting on tiktok.
 But it would be great to implement it.
 An empty Music directory has been created in DefaultItems.

 ## Video format supported